SAP-samples/teched2022-IN280/exercises/ex1/ex11/readme.md

 # Register a Cloud Integration tenant in SAP Cloud ALM

-In this exercise, you will how to register a Cloud Integration instance to SAP Cloud ALM.
+In this exercise, you will learn how to register a Cloud Integration instance to SAP Cloud ALM.

 0. If not already done, please login to SAP Cloud ALM, navigate to section *Administration* and click on *Landscape Management* tile.